 PLACES TO EAT

-Please note, due to the Coronavirus most of the places listed below are offering takeaway service only.
-They may require more notice for orders, please be patient with them.
+Please note, due to the Coronavirus most of the places listed below may require booking & more notice for orders, please be patient with them.
 You can check the individual website links below for up to date information.

 Village Green Café, Eyam – Sara will always give you a warm welcome here at the café which is open thurs-mon 9ish-4ish serving delicious soup, sandwiches, cakes & yummy treats.

-Stellas Kitchen - *currently takeaway only* Afro-Caribbean food offered by Stella from her farmhouse kitchen.
+Stella's Kitchen - Afro-Caribbean food offered by Stella from her farmhouse kitchen.
 Light lunches, Fri/Sat eve & takeaways (except Tuesday) A true quirky addition to your stay.

 The Miners Arms, Eyam – nice friendly local village pub just a 5 minute walk away.
 Food served every day except Sunday.
 Beer festivals & hog roasts run on village event days, the hub of our village.

 The Bulls Head, Foolow – you will receive a friendly welcome at this traditional pub which sells local beers & serves delicious food in both the restaurant & bar area.
 One of our favourites & only a 30 minute walk away over the fields, don’t forget your torch for the way home!